DevOps-With-Babar-Zahoor/.github/profile/readme.md

   1. Research Results are not there. ❌🔍
   1. Hashtags are not being used while publishing #️⃣❌
   1. Template.md is not used to submit the issue 📝❌
-     1. OSFP Membershipt number is not written
+     1. OSFP Membership number is not written
-     2. Name is not written.
+     2. The name is not written.
   1. The issue is not opened in the relevant/right topic, for example issue is about Linux and is opened in Kubernetes ❌🔄
 - Evaluate technically based on your experience 💻
-- If need some further question, add some comments, and do a "Request for Information" 🗣️❓
+- If need some further questions, add some comments, and do a "Request for Information" 🗣️❓
 - If all is completed, write OK in comments and close the issue ✅👌